One of the mysteries of the English language finally explained.

 1A Walt Disney cartoon character, who first appeared as Mortimer Mouse in 1927, becoming Mickey in 1928.
 During the 1930s he became established as the central Disney character.

-- 1.1informal as modifier Of inferior quality.‘people think you're a Mickey Mouse outfit if you work from home’
+- 1.1also mickey mouseinformal as modifier Trivial or of inferior quality.‘people think you're a Mickey Mouse outfit if you work from home’

 inferior, second-rate, third-rate, gimcrackView synonyms